 Have you ever hit your ball into a ball that has already been played?

-Hitting your ball into another ball on the course is a common occurrence, but it can be hard to know what happens next.
+Hitting your ball into another ball on the course is not really a common occurrence, but when it does happen it can be hard to know what happens next.

 There are many rules that govern balls hitting each other on the golf course and they vary depending where you hit your ball from and where it hits another.